cocotb/cocotb/docs/source/quickstart.rst

 Creating a Test
 ===============
 A typical cocotb testbench requires no additional :term:`HDL` code.
 The :term:`DUT` is instantiated as the toplevel in the simulator without any HDL wrapper code.
 The input stimuli and output checking is done in Python.

-To create a cocotb testcase, the cocotb function decorator :deco:`cocotb.test()` must be used to decorate an keyword:`async` Python function.
+To create a cocotb testcase, the cocotb function decorator :deco:`cocotb.test()` must be used to decorate an :keyword:`async` functions.
+Python function.
 The decorated function must take a ``dut`` argument, this is the entry point to the HDL toplevel.

 The ``dut`` argument gives access to all internals of the HDL toplevel.